dwenking/wingfuzz-detected-bugs/README.md

 UPDATE v0 SET v1 = v1 <= ( WITH v0 ( v1 ) AS ( SELECT ( CASE WHEN 59 THEN ( 0 * ( ( 'x' < v1 = 255 > v1 - v1 ) ) ) END ) ) SELECT v1 > 16 OR v1 > 2147483647 AND v1 >= 27 AS v4 FROM v0 ORDER BY v1 > v1 % v1 % ( v1 ) NULLS LAST ) OR v1 > -1 ;
 ```

 *The root cause of the bug.* To optimize the complex expression in the updating statement, MonetDB tries to rewrite the comparison by reconstructing the AST nodes.
-However, when meeting the nested comparisons, a wrong type of AST node was bound to the expression, which caused the buffer overflow in the further processing.
+However, when meeting the nested comparisons, a wrong type of AST node was bound to the expression, which caused the buffer overflow in further processing.

 ---